ScreamingHawk/send-any-tx/README.md

 pnpm format
 ```

+## Sequence Wallet

+The app includes a Sequence wallet connection button on the landing page.
+It connects to the production Sequence wallet at `sequence.app`.

+The project access key is configured in `src/config/wallet.ts`.

 ## Pre-commit Hooks

 This repository uses [lefthook](https://github.com/evilmartians/lefthook) to automatically run linting and formatting on staged files before each commit.
 The hooks are installed automatically when you run `pnpm install`.